-- 1. Copy the <js-install-pro>/jasperserver.license file to the C:\Users\<user> directory (Windows 7 example) - 2.
-Delete any files that might exist in the <tomcat>\temp folder. - 3.
-Delete any files, directories, or sub-directories that exist in the folder: <tomcat>\work\Catalina\localhost. - 4.
-Delete any jasperserver.xml files that might exist in the folder: <tomcat>\conf\Catalina\localhost. - 5.
+- 1. Delete any files that might exist in the <tomcat>\temp folder. - 2.
+Delete any files, directories, or sub-directories that exist in the <tomcat>\work\Catalina\localhost folder. - 3.
+Delete any jasperserver.xml files that might exist in the folder: <tomcat>\conf\Catalina\localhost. - 4.
 Move any existing <tomcat-install>\logs files into a backup directory to clean up old CP log data. (optional).

-For information about how to clear directories, see sections 10.9.2, "Clearing the Application Server Work Folder," on page 111, 10.9.3, "Clearing the Application Server Temp Folder," on page 112, and 10.9.4, "Clearing the Repository Cache Database Table," on page 112. - Set up the JasperReports Server License.
+For information about how to clear directories, see sections 10.9.2, "Clearing the Application Server Work Folder," on page 111, 10.9.3, "Clearing the Application Server Temp Folder," on page 112, and 10.9.4, "Clearing the Repository Cache Database Table," on page 112.

+5. Set up the JasperReports Server License.

 For information about how to set up the license, see section 6.3, "Setting Up the JasperReports Server License," on page 54.